jannat0718/Face-Mask-Detection/README.md

-## Face Mask Detection Using Deep Learning
+## Face Mask Detection Using MobileNetV2 and YOLOv4

 **Introduction:**